jecki/DHParser/documentation_src/manuals/nodetree.rst

     >>> print(tm)
     0 -> doc, p, :Text "In München"
+    10 -> doc, p, footnote, em "München"
-    10 -> doc, p, footnote '"München" is the German name' "of the city of Munich" 60 -> doc, p, :Text " is a Hofbräuhaus"
+    17 -> doc, p, footnote, :Text " is the German" "name of the city of Munich" 58 -> doc, p, :Text " is a Hofbräuhaus"

 Now, the mapping that omits the footnotes::